sebastiangoetz/RuMROS/maze-world-generator/README.md

 * Maze origin centered at `(0, 0)` with correct wall pose calculation
 * Outputs a fully functional `.world` file (`maze_world.world`) for simulation

+### ✔️ Multi-Level Support
+* **Multiple floors** can be created with configurable height levels
+* **Ramps** between floors allow the robot to navigate between levels
+* Each floor has its own maze layout with connected pathways

+### ✔️ Lighting System
+* **Wall lamps** are randomly distributed throughout the maze
+* Lamps provide ambient lighting for better visual experience
+* Configurable lamp density and placement probability

+### ✔️ Treasure System
+* **Treasure chests** are randomly placed in rooms
+* Chests serve as points of interest throughout the maze
+* Visual markers help identify chest locations

 ---

+## 🧩 Maze Generation Step by Step

 | Step                            | Description                                                                         | Preview                                                 |
 | ------------------------------- | ----------------------------------------------------------------------------------- | ------------------------------------------------------- |